ALBADWIMAJID/rag-telegram-bot/README.md

 LangChain

-OpenAI GPT
+OpenAI GPT (Chat Completions API)

 Serper API

-python-telegram-bot
+Python Telegram Bot

 📚 Usage Examples
-Ask the bot questions like:

-How do I reset my Steam account password?
+How do I reset my Discord password?

-How to enable 2FA in Discord?

-How do I recover my Netflix account?
+How to recover my Netflix account?

+How to set up Gmail in Outlook?

-The bot will retrieve relevant data from your private knowledge base and supplement it with real-time Google search.
+The bot will answer using your private documents and supplement them with fresh Google search.

 📄 License
 MIT License

 👤 Author
 Made with ❤️ by Majid Albadwi

-For demo & academic use.
+For demonstration & academic use only.